yuyangtao11/Yuyang-Tao-Degree-Project/mimic/README.md

    - **Logistic Regression**

    Each algorithm is trained and evaluated under various **feature set combinations**, enabling performance comparison across different input configurations.
-   The resulting outputs represent predictive performance under multiple experimental scenarios.
+   The resulting outputs represent predictive performance under multiple experimental cases.

 2. **Feature Importance Analysis**
    Uses the **SHAP (SHapley Additive exPlanations)** method to quantify the contribution of each feature to the model predictions.